 In presenting the awards on behalf of the DOE, SLAC Director Chi-Chang Kao spoke briefly and warmly to the students, their parents and coaches.
 He encouraged them in their passion for science and urged them to stay involved, calling it “a fantastic career.”

 Kao added that science holds the potential not only to understand the universe better, but also to make society better.
 Even for students who don’t opt for a career in science, he said, the background will serve them well: “Science gives you the ability to solve problems, no matter what you do.”

 Since its inception in 1991, the Science Bowl has drawn 225,000 students to test their mettle against the best of the best around the country.
 It’s fierce, it’s intense, and it can be nail-bitingly suspenseful.
-(For a taste of the types of questions the teams faced, take the quiz below.)

 Students, coaches and parents prepare for months, honing their knowledge not only of science and math, but also of the competition format.
 The volunteers who run the SLAC contest put in a lot of preparation, too.
 Scientists vet the questions ahead of time to make sure the answers make sense and SLAC employees, Stanford University graduate students and community members moderate, time the sessions, keep score and run around delivering results and trouble-shooting.